TWBug/GoldCardHenge/content/qualification/field-of-law.en.md

 {{< /accordion >}}

 {{< accordion title="Holding a law related executive position or above in a law firm or corporation." suffix="3." bottomless="true" >}}
-* Holding a law related executive position or above in a law firm or corporation
+* Holding a law related executive position or above in a law firm or corporation.
 {{< /accordion >}}

 {{< accordion title="Having been recommended by the National Bar Association or the local bar association to which the attorney belongs." suffix="4." bottomless="true" >}}